BrennerDesign/egofishinggear/_products/ego-fishing-tools/measuring-board-24in.md

 filter_hoop:
 filter_mesh:
 left_column_html: >-
-  <p>The EGO measuring board was designed to provide an effect and accurate way
+  <p>The EGO Kryptek camo measuring board was designed to provide an efficient
-  to measure fish length without having to deal with hassles of using a tradition tape.
+  and accurate way to measure fish length without having to deal with hassles of using a tradition tape.
 The angler can quickly get an accurate measuring length by simply setting the fish on the board and placing the nose against the vertical end of the board.
-The rugged EGO 24in aluminum measuring board is laser etched for accurate 1/16" increment fish measurements.</p>
+The rugged EGO 18in aluminum measuring board features Kryptek Camo for taking the battle to the water.</p>
 right_column_html: >-
-  <ul><li>3/16" anodized aluminum plate</li><li>Accurate measuring length (1/16"
+  <ul><li>3/16" aluminum plate</li><li>Accurate measuring length (1/4"
-  increments)</li><li>Laser etched for longevity and durability</li></ul>
+  increments)</li><li>Kryptek Camo Technology</li><li>Durable</li></ul>
 warranty_left_column_html: >-
   <p><h7>1-Year Limited Warranty</h7></p><p>Adventure Products warrants your EGO
   fishing tool to be free of defects in material and workmanship for a period of